NASA-NJU/UNISON-for-ns-3/README.md

 ### 3. Logging

-The reason behind UNISON's fast speed is that it divides the network into multiple logical processes (LPs) with fine granularity and schedules them dynamically.
+The reason behind Unison's fast speed is that it divides the network into multiple logical processes (LPs) with fine granularity and schedules them dynamically.
 To get to know more details of such workflow, you can enable the following log component:

 ```c++